mrborges23/Bait-ER/README.md

 Sync files are specified in Kofler et al. (2011).
 Sync files contain 3 + n columns with column 1 indicating the chromosome (reference contig), column 2 the indicating position (in the reference contig) and column 3 indicating the reference allele.
 The following n columns have the sync entries for each replicate and time point in the form of `A:T:C:G:N:deletion` counts.
 Sync files originally do not have a header but headers are accepted when specified in the control file (value `1`).

+An example sync file with 99 loci is provided to test Bait-ER.
+This data was taken from Burke et al. (2014):

 ```
 chr  pos  ref R1_T0          R2_T0          R3_T0          R4_T0
 chrI 3049 A   233:70:0:0:0:0 233:70:0:0:0:0 233:70:0:0:0:0 33:70:0:0:0:0